 And finally 'Silicon Controlled Rectifiers' i.e. three-terminal thyristors, not simple diodes, comprising four groups of devices with different thermal resistances and associated different maximum currents:

 The latter two groups are rather large devices to support those impressive currents.
 I'm unsure how commercially successful they were : examples of them are rare nowadays.
 I only have the SCR74 type shown.
 I would like to find examples of the rather large SCR9x and SCR11x types.

 I have come across this unusual device: it is in the old bespoke outline that GEC's oldest power transistors use, but it is marked SCR961.
 The date code SD is for December 1960.
 I have found data for it in the D.A.T.A. book 'Semiconductor Diode & Rectifier Characteristics Tabulation 1961 vol VII', 1961.
 This reveals that it is indeed a thyristor, and that GEC made SCR961 to SCR968, presumably all in this outline.
-If you have original GEC data for any of these, please
+If you have examples of, or original GEC data for, any of these please

 Like most UK semiconductor manufacturers, GEC made CV equivalents of many of their devices.
 These are military-grade versions of commercial types, given a Common Valve type designation.
 I am interested in obtaining examples of the following CV types from the 1963 CV Register:

 |CV166 = GEX54/3||CV2154 = SIM2||CV2155 = SIM5||CV5104 = GEX541||CV5145 = GEX45/1||CV5318 = SVC11-15|

 |CV5411 = 2-GET110||CV5656 = GEX64/4||CV5833 = GET875||CV5851 = GET573||CV5856 = GET110||CV5902 = GET104|